 Therefore, the implications for national, as well as world-wide policy should be as follows: government should maintain a laissez faire posture toward population policy which interferes with the natural development explained here (with limited exceptional areas like migratiOn policy, to offset temporary imbalances between people and resource base).
 Any attempt at social engineering through bureaucratic setting of numerical goals, adoption of population "policies", and especially the more distasteful, anti-life abortion and euthansia policies forewarded by misguided individuals, are due to failure.
-By their nature, such policies cannot interact, or interact improperly, with the natural economic, social and demographic development.
+By their nature, such policies cannot interact, or interact improperly, with the natural economic, social and demographic development view of one area of development.
+The implications of this is that the questions of population policy are still debatable enough to preclude actions on population control or curtailment at this time.